 Yes, you can absolutely make these gnocchi in advance and then keep them in the fridge for a couple of days, until you are ready to use them.
 Simply pop them in an airtight container, or place on a plate and cover with clingfilm.

 Lots of you have been making these gluten free gnocchi over the past few years, since I first posted this recipe.
 It has been so lovely getting your positive feedback and seeing photos of you making these at home.

 I’ve created a little gallery at the end of this post, showing some of the home creations.
 If you’d like to submit your homemade gnocchi photos for the gallery, simply email them to me at email@example.com.

 Pillowy gluten free gnocchi, made using simple ingredients and a no pasta machine needed!

 - 450g potatoes, peeled and chopped into chunks

-- 130g plain gluten free flour (plus a little extra for dusting)
+- 100g plain gluten free flour (plus a little extra for dusting)

 - 1 large egg

-- Mix the mash, sifted gluten free flour, beaten egg and salt in a large bowl with a wooden spoon.
+- Mix the mash, sifted gluten free flour and egg together in a large bowl with a wooden spoon.

-- Once the ingredients are quite well combined, here comes the messy bit.
-Knead the dough well with your hands to ensure everything is combined - mix with your hands for 5 minutes until you are left with a smooth, malleable pasta dough.
+- Once the ingredients are quite well combined, knead the dough well with your hands to ensure everything is combined - mix with your hands for 5 minutes until you are left with a smooth, malleable pasta dough.